-During the weekends, you can utilize the time spent in school to actually have a good self-study.
+During the weekends, you can utilise the time spent in school to actually have a good self-study.
 Watch videos on the important topics and refer to e-books.
 Weekends should entirely be dedicated to your NEET preparation so make sure you do not pile up your schoolwork or any other work.
-A very dedicated student might also utilize leisure time or breaks productively.
+A very dedicated student might also utilise leisure time or break productively.

 The first thing you should do is to write down the topics that are to be studied, and chapters that are to be completed during the week.

-Analyze your energy levels i.e., think about when is the best time for you to study.
-Know your strengths and when you are full of energy and then plan your time table accordingly.
+Analyse your energy levels i.e., think about when is the best time for you to study.
+Know your strengths and when you are full of energy and then plan your timetable accordingly.

 Assign yourself with small challenges that can be day wise or week wise.
 Set your goals, say you will complete 2 chapters along with revision in a day and take a mock test the next day.
 This habit will lead you to crack NEET.